Alkali metal cuprates(III)

-In inorganic chemistry, alkali metal cuprates(III) refers to a family of copper salts of the form MCuO_{2}, where M is an alkali metal.
+In inorganic chemistry, alkali metal cuprates(III) refers to a family of copper salts of the form MCuO2, where M is an alkali metal.
 They are cuprate salts and coordination polymers.
-Their primary interest is as simple models of the polymeric cuprate(III) sheet anion, notionally CuO, which also appears in cuprate superconductors.
+Their primary interest is as simple models of the polymeric cuprate(III) sheet anion, notionally CuO2-, which also appears in cuprate superconductors.

 General properties

 Cuprates(III) are very strong oxidants.
 They are unstable in water, typically oxidizing the medium.